 Simply strolling the streets of the quirky, offbeat city of Austin is an education in art, culture and history – but there are many great sites to explore, as well.
 If you get a chance, stop by the O. Henry Museum to learn more about the man who was best known for writing “The Gift Of The Magi.”
 His home has been turned into a museum where visitors can learn more about him; many different kinds of memorabilia can be found here, making this a fascinating place to explore.

-There are tons of different arts and culture sights in and around the Puget Sound area, but one of the most unusual and entertaining of them has to be Seattle’s Science Fiction Museum.
-This unique institution houses many types of memorabilia that relates to science fiction film and television.
+There are tons of different arts and culture sights in and around the Puget Sound area, but one of the most unusual and entertaining of them has to be Seattle’s Experience Music Project which houses the unique Museum of Science Fiction and Hall of Fame .
+This institution displays many types of memorabilia that relates to science fiction film and television.
 If you’re a fan of sci-fi, you’re going to absolutely adore this place – and will probably see many very recognizable objects as you stroll along.
 In the Pacific Northwest, you probably won’t find a more unique museum – be sure not to miss it.

 Ernest Hemingway Home and Museum – Key West, Florida